Professional Development Plan FAQ

 How do I create a Professional Development Plan (PDP)?

-I recommend a simple but effective 10-step process, which I created based on years of work as a career coach.
+I recommend a simple 10-step process, which I created based on years of work as a career coach.
 This process will help you create your own comprehensive, well-organized PDP documents.